 Take a look at what you felt, and start to go beyond it.
 Ask yourself what could have prompted this feeling to come up, or what kind of belief you have about yourself or other people which would have caused the feeling to come up.
 This is the time to look deeper into the underlying beliefs and mindsets we have that continue to fuel our actions and patterns of behaviour.

 If you uncover a belief, be sure not to place judgement on yourself for that.
 Continue to dig further, to understand where that belief may have come from.
-Practicing ongoing non-judgement and continued curiosity will help you to gain the most benefit from this practise.
+Practising ongoing non-judgement and continued curiosity will help you to gain the most benefit from this practice.

 Once you’ve fully explored the theme, situation, or topic, gently release your thoughts surrounding it.